developer-portal/content/tools/devassistant/about.md

 assistant (a script) for that.

 You can run DevAssistant from the command line, or you can use the graphical user interface (GUI).
-We strongly recommend using the command line interface for reasons described in the [notes](notes.html).
+We strongly recommend using the command line interface.

 ## Installing DevAssistant on Fedora